 One of the main reasons it has failed to take off so far is the price of the flagship headsets.
 People want to enjoy a quality virtual reality experience, but up until very recently, the technology was an extremely expensive bit of kit to purchase.
 For the most part, you’re still going to have to fork out upwards of £400 or $500), and the reality is that VR headsets are actually add-ons to things such as PCs and games consoles.
 A lot of people just don’t think they’re worth it, yet.

 That leads me on to another key reason for virtual reality technology not taking off in the gaming sector.
 Headsets such as the Oculus Rift and HTC Vive require top spec PCs to use them.
 Although developers understood that this was a stumbling block for many and changes have been made a lot of people simply don’t have a PC capable of supporting virtual reality technology.
 So while the cost of a headset is still pretty expensive, combining that with having to buy a machine capable of supporting it and you can see why many have been put off the latest trend before it even began.

 Many had expected virtual reality to take the gaming industry by storm; the possibilities were seemingly endless.
 There was the chance for the top developers to get involved to create VR versions of popular console and PC games, specifically developed fresh content was sure to be a big hit.
-In fact even other gaming industries like the online casino world, which includes the popular PartyCasino site amongst others; could also incorporate the technology into the services that they offer customers.
-So far there has been a lot of content created but it varies in quality, and it is very much hit and miss.
+In fact, even other gaming industries like the online casino world, which you can visit here, could also incorporate the technology into the services that they offer customers.
+So far, there has been a lot of content created but it varies in quality, and it is very much hit and miss.